Review: Volkswagen Grand California (2019)

 There's no denying that the Grand California might feel a little intimidating to drive at first.
 The smallest version is six metres long and, at around three metres high, you'll find yourself wincing when passing under low bridges.

 But it's based on the Volkswagen Crafter, which means it's actually pretty good to drive once you've got used to its size.
-The Grand California shares the Crafter's compact turning circle, light steering and punchy performance.
+The Grand California shares the Crafter's compact turning circle, light steering and punchy engine performance.

 There’s just one engine available: a 2.0-litre TDI with 177PS and an eight-speed automatic gearbox.
 The Grand Cali is front-wheel drive as standard, but 4Motion four-wheel drive is also available as an option on the bigger 680 model.